Subarna Shamsher Rana: Democratic movement

 Its operations were run mainly from the Indian state, United Province which is present day Bihar and Uttar Pradesh.
 In 1950, both Bishweshwar Prasad Koirala and Subarna Shamsher realized that the only way that the movement would succeed would be through the merger of their respective political parties.

-The only barrier to this was that the Nepalese National Congress, which was the party Koirala headed, did not accept violence as a method to achieve democracy while the Nepalese Democratic Congress did.
-After a string of talks and negotiations Subarna Shamsher made Koirala realize that violence will be needed and thus, the two parties came to together to form the Nepali Congress.
+The only barrier to this was that, unlike the Nepalese Democratic Congress, the Nepalese National Congress headed by Koirala did not accept violence as a method to achieve democracy.
+After a string of talks and negotiations Subarna Shamsher made Koirala realize that violence will be needed and thus, the two parties came together to form the Nepali Congress.

 After the merger he spearheaded the movement and enabled it to arm and train a small army which then began destabilizing the Rana government in eastern parts of Nepal.
 The financing for all the activities of the Nepai Congress was done by Subarna Shamsher through his own personal funds.

 In late 1950, there was a general mobilization with violent protests and attacks taking place in Birgunj and Biratnagar.
 With situation getting worse for the Rana governor, the Royal Army eventually retreated from most of eastern Nepal which then came on the control of the Nepali Congress.

 This victory was short-lived as the new reinforced Rana forces overpowered the weaker forces of the Nepli Forces and drove them out of Nepal.
 But the struggle in Easter Nepal had the desired effect and all over Nepal people started rising against the Rana regime.
 By late 1951, the Rana Prime Minister Mohan Shumsher Jang Bahadur Rana gave into the demands of the Nepali Congress and gave way for the reforms to be carried out by the Congress under the supervision of King Tribhuvan.

 Interim government

 In 1951, he became the Minister of Finance in the interim Congress-Rana government led by Sir Mohan Shamsher Jang Bahadur Rana.
 It was during this period that Subarna Shamsher played a crucial role in the formation of the new constitution and establishment of Democracy in Nepal.

 As finance minister, he played a vital role in forming the Economic policies of Nepal.
 These policies are to be said to have garnered appreciation from various world leaders including Nehru.
-Leading up to the first Democratic Elections, Subarna Shamsher was appointed Prime Minister, the head of government in Nepal at the time, in 1958 until 1959 when the elections were held.
+Leading up to the first Democratic Elections, Subarna Shamsher was appointed prime minister, the head of government in Nepal at the time, in 1958 until 1959 when the elections were held.